 Sura 16, “The Bee,” is another in the string of late Meccan suras that began with sura 10.
 Its title comes from v.
 68, which tells us that Allah taught the bee to do what bees do.

-Verses 20-42 highlight the perversity of the unbelievers, and their impending judgment by Allah.
+Despite that fact that he made them that way, Allah then turns to highlighting the perversity of the unbelievers, and their impending judgment by him (vv.
+20-42).
 The objects of their worship are themselves created (v.
-20), and they scoff that Muhammad’s revelations amount only to “tales of the ancients” (v.
+20), and they scoff that Muhammad’s revelations amount only to “legends of the former peoples” (v.
 24).
-That is, they suggest that Muhammad wasn’t receiving the words of Allah from Gabriel and transmitting them to the people, but only relating old stories: “they say,” according to the Tafsir al-Jalalayn, [that] these [revelations] are, ‘fables, lies, of the ancients’, in order to lead people astray.”
-On Judgment Day these people will not only bear the weight of their own sins, but “also (something) of the burdens of those without knowledge, whom they misled” (v.
+That is, they suggest that Muhammad wasn’t receiving the words of Allah from Gabriel and transmitting them to the people, but only relating old stories: “they say,” according to the Tafsir al-Jalalayn, [that] these [revelations] are, “‘fables, lies, of the ancients’, in order to lead people astray.”
+On Judgment Day these people will not only bear the weight of their own sins, but also “some of the burdens of those whom they misguide without knowledge” (v.
 25).
 They will be condemned to hell (v.
 29), while the righteous will dwell in the bountiful gardens of Paradise (v.
 32).

-Verses 43-96 repeat many of these themes: Allah will judge those who plot against the Muslims (vv.
+Allah, true to form, then repeats many of these themes: Allah will judge those who plot against the Muslims (vv.
 45-47; 84-89); created things bear witness to him (v.
 48-50; 64-69; 79-82); Allah is the only god (v.
 51); Satan is the patron of those who reject Allah’s messengers (v.
 63); Muhammad’s duty is only to warn people of the impending judgment (v.
 82).
 The polytheists even dare to say that Allah has daughters, while they themselves have sons (v.
 57).
 The Tafsir al-Jalalayn explains that “to Him they assign daughters, to whom they are averse, when [in any case] He is [exalted] beyond having offspring, while to themselves they assign sons, of their own choosing, so that the best is theirs exclusively.”
-Allah’s sovereignty over all is reaffirmed in v.
+Allah’s reaffirms his sovereignty over all in v.
 93, which the Tafsir al-Jalalayn glosses as: “For if God had willed, He could have made you one community, people of a single religion, but He leads astray whom He will and guides whom He will, and you will surely be questioned, on the Day of Resurrection, a questioning of rebuke, about what you used to do, so that you might be requited for it.”

 Then in v.
 106, in a notable departure from the Christian concept of martyrdom, Allah allows Muslims to deny their faith when under “compulsion,” as long one’s heart remains “firm in Faith.”
 Ibn Kathir explains: “This is an exception in the case of one who utters statements of disbelief and verbally agrees with the Mushrikin [unbelievers] because he is forced to do so by the beatings and abuse to which he is subjected, but his heart refuses to accept what he is saying, and he is, in reality, at peace with his faith in Allah and His Messenger.”
 This is another foundation for the idea of religious deception in Islam, which we saw in discussing 3:28.